 El Dorado Hills is an unincorporated census designated place (CDP) in El Dorado County, California, and within the Sacramento Metropolitan Area.
-The area was settled in the mid-1800s as part of the Sierra Nevada Goldfields, though it's modern history dates back to the early 1960s when it began development as a master planned Community.
-Residential and business development has grown the area to 48.6 square miles with a 2010 population of 42,108.
+The area was settled in the mid-1800s as part of the Sierra Nevada Goldfields, though its modern history dates back to the early 1960s when it began development as a master planned Community.
+Residential and business development has grown the area to 48.6 square miles with a 2013 estimated population of 44,163 (housing units times 3).